lighthouse-web3/gitbook/filecoin-virtual-machine/fvm-contract-overview.md

 ## Add Replication, Renewal, Repair Workers

 You can add workers to perform replication, renewal, and repair jobs by having them listen to the `SubmitAggregatorRequest`.
-The methods for doing so differ between the Base and Full interfaces.
+The methods for doing so differ between the self-hosted and aggregator-hosted interfaces.

-If you are running a base interface (specifically, the one in the [RaaS Starter Kit](https://github.com/filecoin-project/raas-starter-kit)), there's an event listener inside the RaaS service node that you can use to listen for new deal requests.
+If you're hosting your own RaaS service (specifically, the one in the [RaaS Starter Kit](https://github.com/filecoin-project/raas-starter-kit)), there's an event listener inside that you can use to listen for new deal requests.
 This event listener performs processing for each job submitted to the contract to add RaaS service workers and eventually to call `complete` on the contract.

 ```javascript